 Who can do the Daniel Fast?

-The Daniel Fast is a partial, plant-based fast and considered safe for most people.
-If you have a special medical condition that requires you monitor your diet, please consult with a medical professional for your unique situation before beginning the Daniel Fast.
+The Daniel Fast is a partial, plant-based fast and is considered safe for most people.
+If you have a special medical condition that requires you to monitor your diet, please consult with a medical professional for your unique situation before beginning the Daniel Fast.
 Do NOT stop taking your medications unless specifically directed by your doctor.

 Pregnant and Nursing Women on the Daniel Fast:

 Many pregnant and nursing women have successfully completed the Daniel Fast.
-Adequate protein consumption and high quality prenatal vitamins with B-12 are important factors to keep in mind if your body is supporting human life.
-Focus on plant based protein sources like tofu, tempeh, beans, peas, lentils, nuts and seeds.
+Adequate protein consumption and high-quality prenatal vitamins with B-12 are important factors to keep in mind if your body is supporting human life.
+Focus on plant-based protein sources like tofu, tempeh, beans, peas, lentils, nuts, and seeds.
 Some pregnant or nursing women choose to include eggs while on the Daniel Fast for added complete protein.
 Be sure to pray about it and consult your doctor.

 Children on the Daniel Fast:

 As a mother of five, with a wide range of eating habits, I recommend you allow your kids to have input on if they would like to participate and to what degree.
 You’ll always be more successful if you have their buy-in.
 And depending on what their diet was like before, the Daniel Fast recipes can be a huge change and stressor for them.

 As a family when we’ve done the Daniel Fast, we’ve had some kids who wanted to participate fully, others who wanted to give up sugar, and others who want to fast, or temporarily give up, something other than food.

 Focus on educating kids about reading labels, and what’s in their foods!
 Include them in the meal prepping, devotions, and sharing your own struggles.
 The more we focus on their hearts, and the leading of the Holy Spirit, rather than a list of rules, the more impactful it will be for your kids.
 They will learn the most by watching you.